Nailing the Technical Demo

 Never is this skills dichotomy more true than in a technical sales environment.
 It’s one thing to know how to sell, and another to make sure you know exactly what your product does and how it helps your customers.

-For Matt Cassel, Account Executive at San Francisco’s Chartio, illustrating that flexibility begins with understanding what type of buyer he is speaking with.
-For example, Chartio sells intricate business intelligence software, applicable both to business and technical users.
+For Matt Cassel, an Account Executive at San Francisco’s Chartio, flexibility begins with understanding what type of buyer he is speaking with.
+For example, Chartio sells embedded business intelligence software that is applicable to both business and technical users.

 As a result, he has to be comfortable describing Chartio’s value to those in both marketing and IT departments.